rdz-oss/BattyBirdNET-Pi/README.md

 night-life around you.
 Can also be placed remotely with a power source.

 * Scans ultrasound with 256kHz sampling rate continuously from dusk to dawn (timer function)
-* Automated real-time bat ID on device using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer, recording only the bats and ignores many sources of false triggers (crickets, rain, ...)
+* Automated real-time bat ID on device using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer, recording mostly the bats and ignores many sources of false triggers (crickets, rain, ...)
 * Inherits many great things from BirdNET-Pi - including notifications on detection and the ability to check status live on the internet